4.1. Harmonic Oscillator

 Let's demonstrate basic capabilities of SciLean on a simple program simulating harmonic oscillator.
-The energy/Hamiltonian of harmonic oscillator is
+The energy of harmonic oscillator is

 Once we have an energy of a physical system we can derive its dynamics using Hamilton's equations